bernardelli/CUDA_CPP-Python-wrapper/README.md

 <h3>To Do list</h3>

 - [x] make it work on Visual Studio
-- [ ] clean out the code and write useful comments
+- [ ] clean up the code and write useful comments
 - [ ] make it work on Linux/gcc
 - [ ] write some cool examples here